Senior Site Reliability Engineer Promotion

 Recently I announced my promotion to Senior SRE at Worktango.
 The promotion was one that I had been *working* on for over a year.
 When I first joined Worktango in October 2022 I said to my manager that I had the goal of being promoted to Senior SRE by May 1 2023 – my 5 years in tech.
 One of the primary blockers to this was that the team was intending to grow including adding a junior engineer I would be able to mentor once up to speed.
 This did not happen as on December 1 2022 Worktango did a layoff.
 During this layoff the SRE team was not impacted in numbers however our promised junior engineer was cut.

 Thankfully we managed to find something that works for everyone and I got my promotion to senior site reliability engineer.
-It was nice to get my first promotion ever at a company I am very thankful to be at.
+It was nice to get my first promotion ever at a company that I am very thankful to be at.
 I look forward to a good future at Worktango.

-Now the push onward towards management and moving away from being hands on with code that is constantly broken – life of an SRE is build new stuff because the current stuff doesn’t work or fi everything that is broken.
+Now the push onward towards management and moving away from being hands on with code that is constantly broken – life of an SRE is build new stuff because the current stuff doesn’t work or fix everything that is broken.

 Learnings